 Curtis C. Griffith - Chairman and Chief Executive Officer.
 Mr. Griffith has been with the Company since its inception and has worked with the Bank and its predecessor institutions for over 47 years.
-Mr. Griffith became our Chairman and President in 1993, with his title shifting to Chairman and Chief Executive Officer earlier this year in connection with a general update of our executive team's titles.
+Mr. Griffith has served as Chairman and President of the Company since 1993.
+In 2019, our executive officer titles were updated, and Mr. Griffith began serving as Chief Executive Officer of the Company rather than President of the Company.
 Mr. Griffith has also served as Chairman of the Bank since 1984.
 In 1972, he was elected to the board of directors of First State Bank of Morton, Texas, a predecessor institution to the Bank, and continues to serve on the board of directors of the Bank.
 Mr. Griffith also served as Vice President of the Bank beginning in 1979.
 Mr. Griffith owns and operates several agriculture-related businesses.
 In addition, he is a member of the State Bar of Texas, National Cotton Council, Plains Cotton Growers, Texas Cotton Ginners Association and the Texas Independent Ginners Association.
 He has served on the board of directors of IBAT and continues to serve on the Legislative and PAC committees for IBAT.
 He has served on the boards of several civic and charitable organizations, including Lubbock Economic Development Alliance, Texas Tech University Foundation, Lubbock Symphony Orchestra, Texas Tech Cotton Economics Advisory Committee, and the Bayer Museum of Agriculture.
 He currently serves on the Board of Managers of University Medical Center in Lubbock.
+Mr. Griffith earned degrees in agricultural economics and law from Texas Tech University in 1973 and 1977, respectively.
 Mr. Griffith's extensive banking experience, reputable position in the community and invaluable leadership qualify him to serve on our board of directors.

 Cory T. Newsom - Director and President.
-Mr. Newsom was named President of the Company earlier this year and has served on the board of directors of the Company since 2008.
+Mr. Newsom was named President of the Company in 2019 and has served on the board of directors of the Company since 2008.
 From 2004 to 2019, he served in various roles at the Company, including Chief Operating Officer, Senior Vice President, and Executive Vice President.
 Mr. Newsom also served as Chief Operating Officer of the Bank from 1993 to 2007 before being named as President and Chief Executive Officer of the Bank in 2008, positions he continues to hold.
 He has also served on the board of directors of the Bank since 2002.
 Mr. Newsom began his 36-year career in banking by progressing through the retail and operations areas.
 He currently serves on the board of directors of IBAT, Lubbock Children's Home Foundation and the University Medical Center Foundation and has previously served on the Board of Managers of University Medical Center in Lubbock.
 Mr. Newsom earned a Bachelor of Business degree in management from Texas Tech University in 1989 and holds licenses as a managing general agent and general lines agent with the Texas Department of Insurance.
 His many years of banking experience, and his long-standing business and banking relationships in our markets, qualify him to serve on our board of directors.